On the look out for sustainable and eco friendly makeup?

 Hailing from Australia, Dirty Hippie Cosmetics are one of the best sustainable makeup brands we’ve had the pleasure of connecting with.

 They create handmade organic and clearly quality products (based on hundreds of super reviews).
 Their entire handmade range is also cruelty-free, vegan, and will soon be entirely palm oil-free again once they find a new supplier for some of their ingredients.

 When it comes to sourcing they’ve covered all bases, either purchasing through fair trade channels, buying local or growing their own raw ingredients!

 As for packaging, they haven’t skipped a beat.
 Their lip balms, sunscreens, deodorants (we’re currently testing this out and so far so good!) and eco tubs are made using recycled paper (which can be composted!).
 They also use tins and glass bottles which can be recycled or reused of course!

 Their labels are printed with refillable veg-ink and their operations (which currently have a 50% carbon offset) will be powered with solar when they move into their new HQ.
 They are based in a zero waste community (read more about it here).Their lab also makes use of naturally collected rain water!

 Finally, they’re involved in a number of charitable initiatives and projects from raising awareness for suicide prevention to animal rescue to support for cancer sufferers.
 Truly inspirational!

 About Dab Herb Makeup

-All Dab Herb’s products are vegan, cruelty-free, mostly organic, food grade (on some of their products they have a useful comparison of the organic food grade ingredients in their product compared to your typical popular brands which are full of synthetics and chemicals, and it’s scary!) and entirely palm oil free.
+All Dab Herb’s products are vegan, cruelty-free, mostly organic, food grade (on some of their products they have a useful comparison of the organic food grade ingredients in their product compared to your typical popular brands which are full of synthetics and chemicals, and it’s scary!).